-The taste is great, with plenty of acidity from the Dijon mustard.
+The taste of these Broiled Chicken Thighs is great, with plenty of acidity from the Dijon mustard.
 The cayenne gives it a little kick, but it is optional here.
-Plenty of taste comes from the mustard and shallots.
+There is plenty of taste coming from the mustard and shallots.

-For boneless, skinless thighs — forget crispness, of course — smear the meat all over with the mustard mixture, then broil it for just about six minutes, turning two or three times to prevent burning.
+For boneless, skinless thighs, smear the meat with the mustard mixture, then broil it for just about six minutes, turning two or three times to prevent burning.

 - 4 bone-in chicken thighs